scylladb/scylla-manager/docs/source/scylla-manager-agent-installation.rst

 Next steps
 ==========

+..
-.. warning:: TODO add link to backup configuration
+   TODO add link to backup configuration

 Continue with `Add a Cluster <../add-a-cluster>`_.